-It is easy to forget but does work hard not to forget water from your daily routine during your busy workday.
-A large no. of people don’t like the taste of water.
+It is easy to forget, but does work hard not to forget water from your daily routine during your busy workday.
+A large number of people don’t like the taste of water.
 There are alternatives and substitutes to make it tastier for you.
-Get it checked every day or clock them in to remind you of your water.
+Get it checked daily, or clock them in to remind you of your water.

 Low or no vitamin D has a significant bearing on your diabetes status.
-On top of that Institute of Medicine has upped the required Vitamin-D level.
+On top of that, the Institute of Medicine has upped the required Vitamin D level.
 Keep the table handy to assess your level.

 *Serum concentrations of 25(OH)D are reported in both nanomoles per liter (nmol/L) and nanograms per milliliter (ng/mL).
 One nmol/L = 0.4 ng/mL, and 1 ng/mL = 2.5 nmol/L.